sumitmalik51/purviewlab/modules/module13.md

    ![](../images/module13/kafka01.png)

 3. Next we need to create a new project.
 You can simply do this by installing the required package for NodeJS, allowing to communicate with the Kafka Endpoint.
-In labvm open **Command prompt** run the following command
+In labvm open **Command prompt** run the following command.

    ```
    npm install node-rdkafka